 When dividing the dough into 12 little balls, if you have a kitchen scale handy, measure the lumps out into about 2 ounce-sized balls.
 I think mine all came up to about 2.10 ounces, and that's what gave me 12 rolls of the exact same size.
 Your actual measurement may vary though as you could use more or less flour than I did, so just measure the dough as a whole and divide by 12.

-If you tried these vegan slider buns, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried these vegan slider buns, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe